77 Best Restaurants in Madrid, Spain

 Known For

-• unforgettable old-world atmosphere
+• Unforgettable old-world atmosphere

-• wide selection of wines and charcuterie
+• Wide selection of wines and charcuterie

-• frazzled yet friendly staff
+• Frazzled yet friendly staff

-Restaurants Details
+Restaurant Details

 Casa González

-This gourmet shop (est. 1931) doubles as a cozy bar where you can sample most of the stuff on the shelves, including canned asparagus, charcuterie, anchovies, and a varied well-priced selection of Spanish cheeses and wines.
+This gourmet shop (established 1931) doubles as a cozy bar where you can sample most of the stuff on the shelves, including canned asparagus, charcuterie, anchovies, and a varied well-priced selection of Spanish cheeses and wines.
 It also serves good inexpensive breakfasts.

 Casa Macareno

-$$ Fodor's choice
+$$ | Malasaña Fodor's choice

 Whether you pull up a stool at at the marble bar or sit down for a soup-to-nuts feast in the azulejo-lined dining room, you're in for some of Madrid's finest traditional tapas with a twist here.
 Madrileños come from far and wide to share heaped plates of ensaladilla rusa, a house specialty, as well as textbook-perfect croquetas and hefty steaks served with sherry gravy and house-cut fries.
 Vermouth (on tap) is the nonnegotiable aperitif, and there are always several Spanish wines to try by the glass.